Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 Foldable smartphones, especially from Samsung, have got better and better in the last two years and are more and more similar to normal smartphones in terms of hardware technology, so that hardly any compromises have to be made.
 The battery is different, however, because it is relatively small for the enormous size of the Z Fold 3.
 The battery only measures 4.400 mAh and can only be charged with up to 25 watts, which is very embarrassing in 2021 for a smartphone that costs almost 2.000 euros, and as if that weren't enough, Samsung does not include a power adapter.
 For comparison, that about 300 Euros expensive Realme gt master is with the included 65 watt power supply in approximately 30 minutes fully charged.
 Samsung will have to catch up here as quickly as possible next year.

-Unfortunately, I have to disappoint those who hoped that the battery life would at least be convincing.
-I often had Prodifficult to get through a day properly, which is very borderline.
-At about 70-proAfter a few cents of use of the inner display, I still had 5 to 6 at the end of the day with a screen-on time of 1 to 22 hours Procent battery left.
-Some people might just about get through a day, but it could get very tight towards the evening and those who use their smartphone frequently or simply more intensively should either mainly use the outer display, reduce the refresh rate to 60 Hertz or not to this at all (expensive) smartphone.
+Anyone who hoped that at least the battery life would be convincing will be disappointed.
+I often had problems getting through a day, which is very marginal.
+At around 70-proAfter using the inner display for 5 percent of the time, I had 6 to 1 percent of battery left at the end of the day with a screen-on time of 22 to 60 hours.
+Some people will probably just about get through a day, but it could be very tight in the evening and anyone who uses their smartphone frequently or simply more intensively should either use the outer display mainly, reduce the refresh rate to XNUMX Hertz or not buy this (expensive) smartphone at all.

 In conclusion, I can say that battery life is pretty much the Z Fold3's biggest weakness, but considering the small 4.400 mAh battery, I actually would have expected even less.
 For comparison, that OnePlus 9 Pro with a similarly large battery, which does not have to supply a large second tablet display with power, did not last longer in my test.